olumpeter/JavaScript-Dynamic-Client-Side-Scripting/022-fetching-data-from-the-server/fetching-text-content/active_learning/README.md

 It turns out that `response.text()` is also asynchronous, so we return the promise it returns, and pass a function into the `then()` method of this new promise.
-This function will be called when the response text is ready, and inside it we will update our <pre> block with the text.
+This function will be called when the response text is ready, and inside it we will update our &lt;pre&gt; block with the text.

 Finally, we chain a `catch()` handler at the end, to catch any errors thrown in either of the asynchronous functions we called or their handlers.